-On January 12, 2021, we announced the acquisition of Neat Microphones ("Neat") that creates, manufactures and sells high-quality digital USB and analog microphones.
+In 2021, the Company completed the acquisition of Neat, a brand that creates, manufactures, and sells high-quality digital USB and analog microphones.
 Neat's accomplished leadership team includes the former founders of Blue Microphones, inventors of the first high-performance USB microphone, and pioneers behind other award-winning microphones that have revolutionized how professionals and consumers capture their voice, music and more.
-The acquisition enables our entry into the \$2.3 billion global microphone market, which is experiencing rapid growth in the digital/USB accessories segment where Neat's product innovation is focused.
+The acquisition enabled our entry into the \$2.3 billion global microphone market, which is experiencing rapid growth in the digital/USB accessories segment where Neat's product innovation is focused.